Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Experiments

 \subsubsection{Compared methods}

 We extend our previous work by providing stronger baseline models.
-For the deterministic setup, we compare SPN with RFR~\cite{li2020recurrent}, RN~\cite{yu2020region}, MFE~\cite{DBLP:conf/eccv/LiuJSHY20}, and EC~\cite{nazeri2019edgeconnect}.
+For the deterministic setup, we compare SPN with RFR~\cite{li2020recurrent}, RN~\cite{yu2020region}, MFE~\cite{DBLP:conf/eccv/LiuJSHY20}, EC~\cite{nazeri2019edgeconnect}, WF~\cite{yu2021wavefill}, and CTSDG~\cite{guo2021image}.
 Particularly, we denote our previous work as SPL~\cite{DBLP:conf/ijcai/ZhangZTWCNWY21}, short for the Semantic Prior Learner.
-Among these methods, RN introduces the region normalization module to separate the normalization processes between the valid and invalid regions.
-RFR introduces a recurrent reasoning framework to perform confidence guided recurrent restoration in missing areas.
-These approaches mainly focus on local texture consistency.
-On the other hand, EC adopts a two-stage generation framework to first generate edge maps as the structure guidance.
-MFE directly exploits smooth images as additional structural supervisions to help image completion.
-These two methods use external guidance about the scene, but still suffer from distorted structures due to the lack of global semantic understanding.
+Among these methods, RN, RFR, and WF introduce different network architectures to improve both encoding and decoding stages.
+On the other hand, EC, CTSDG, and MFE try to use edge maps or smooth images as additional structural supervisions to help image completion.
+However, they still suffer from distorted structures due to the lack of global semantic understanding.
 For probabilistic inpainting, we compare SPN with PIC~\cite{zheng2019pluralistic} and DSI~\cite{DBLP:conf/cvpr/Peng0XL21}.
-PIC introduces a two-branches VAE framework for diverse image completion.
-DSI uses a multi-stages auto-regressive framework based on VQ-VAE~\cite{DBLP:conf/nips/OordVK17}.
-For fair comparisons, we directly evaluate these methods with the available pre-trained models.
-Otherwise, we re-train their models with the provided code.